Publish Novellas 14 July 2021

 The very thing friends were joking about just the night before is fast becoming his reality.
 He just isn’t sure how to deal with it.
 Before clearing his browser history, his digital dive returns limited treatment options.
 So he phones Abigail.
 On the third ring she answers.

-“Abigail?” he says with eagerness.
+“Abby?” he says with eagerness.

 “What’s up Dennis?” she asks, while stretching in her bed.